 This campsite is located next to Lake Forggensee with a view of Neuschwanstein castle.
 If you are a hiker or cross country skier, there are many tracks just outside of the Ammergau Alps.
 The site is open year-round for tent campers and caravans and has three saunas, a whirlpool, and a relaxation room that is a great place to hang out when the weather gets a bit rough.
 Skiing, snowboarding, horse carriage rides and many other winter activities are offered directly from the campground.
 Other amenities include Wi-Fi and kids’ activities, as well as great personal hygiene facilities with heated floors.

 For more info: www.camping-brunnen.de/en/

 If you live in the KMC or Baumholder area and don’t want to travel far for a winter camping experience, Bostalsee is the perfect campground for you.
 The site is only a short drive heading north on Autobahn 62 direction Trier.
 The campground is open year-round with areas for pitching tents, caravan camping, and rustic huts that are excellent for the entire family.
-The amenities include electrical connections, personal hygiene facilities, trash disposal, Wi-Fi, and is only a short distance from the Center Parc vacation center with indoor pool, outdoor heated pool, and spa.
+Amenities include electrical connections, personal hygiene facilities, trash disposal, an Wi-Fi.
+Also, it is only a short distance from the Center Parc vacation center with indoor pool, outdoor heated pool, and spa.
 If you want to partake in winter sports you will have to drive to the Erbeskopf area which is about 25 minutes away.
 There you can cross-country ski, downhill ski, sled, and snowboard.
 A full rental facility is available on site.
 Arrive early and you’ll find that parking, purchasing tickets and lines are very easy to deal with.

 For more info: www.bostalsee.de/en/